The Beginner Blogger's Guide to Starting a Blog

 Once your blog is up and running, you'll want to be active on at least some of the main social media platforms.
 Facebook, Twitter, Instagram, and Pinterest are the usual contenders.
 And YouTube, if you plan on making video content.

 Those are the basic steps of setting up your blog.
 Of course, it's possible to go much more in depth into these topics too.
-If you're interested, grab a spot on the waitlist for my signature program Break Into Blogging, which takes you through this whole process.

 Any other tips I missed??
 Let me know in the comments!